ES-O3-M

 7. High economic efficiency (no chemical consumption)

-8. Measurements also possible in turbid, coloured, muddy and salt containing samples
+8. Measurements are also possible in turbid, coloured, muddy and salt-containing samples

 10. High local resolution of the measurements (μm-steps)